descope/node-sdk/README.md

   metadataUrl: 'http://dummy.com/metadata',
 });

-// Update OIDC sso application.
+// Update OIDC SSO application.
 // Update will override all fields as is.
 Use carefully. await descopeClient.management.ssoApplication.updateOidcApplication({
   id: 'my-app-id',